Creating a new character

 If you are using the Morpheus Base Project, BP_Example_PlayerCharacter has been made for you.

-We require your main character to extend from M2_CharacterBase at the minimum (A child of Character).
+We require your main character to extend from M2_CharacterBase at the minimum (a child of Character).
 This is to handle some of our core functionality, such as Actor Poolingand handling custom avatars' Capsules and Mesh Transforms.
 If you are using making other Morpheus Actor render targets, you can go directly from Actor or below.

 Some important things to note regarding using pawns on the Morpheus Platform